200 Public Square: BP America, Inc.

 Claes Oldenburg's Free Stamp sculpture was commissioned by Alton Whitehouse and other Sohio executives to stand in front of the tower, but BP officials did not appreciate it, and donated the sculpture to the City of Cleveland.
 After some modifications, the city installed it in Willard Park, next to Cleveland City Hall.

 Before the Key Tower was built, the BP Building was the second-most prominent skyscraper in the city, often photographed with the adjacent Terminal Tower as a twin emblem of Cleveland.
 It contains 36 elevators, 10 escalators, 3 fountains, 1 waterfall, 1,500 plants, and several works of art.

 When BP purchased Chicago-based Amoco in 1998, the company said it would move its headquarters from Cleveland to Chicago.
 The building was purchased by the Chicago-based EQ Office in 1996 for $144 million, which in turn sold it to Harbor Group International in June 2005 for $141.25 million.
 Harbor Group worked with Electra Real Estate (TASE: ELTR) to purchase the building.
 The building was subsequently renamed 200 Public Square.
 Most Clevelanders and the Harbor Group still recognize it as the BP Tower, although many still refer to it as the Sohio Building.

 Huntington Bank

 In June 2011, Huntington Bank placed its corporate logo at the top of the building.
 The bank moved its regional headquarters to the tower from the Huntington Bank Building that September.

 Harbor Group International put the building up for sale in June 2011.
+DRA Advisors bought the building in 2018 and put it up for sale in 2023.